-Requirements for an Institutional Recommendation (Initial Program/Teacher Licensure Only)
+Requirements for an Institutional Recommendation (Educator Licensure)

 Institutional Recommendations (IRs) are issued for teaching, principal, and school counseling programs that lead to initial licensure in Arizona.
-(Other states may refer to this as a program verification form, college verification form, etc.) The IR confirms that a candidate has met all requirements, including successful student teaching or internship, for the program of study that has been approved by the Arizona State Board of Education.
-It is the candidate's responsibility to determine the specific requirements needed (i.e. professional knowledge exams, content knowledge exams, fingerprint clearance, etc.) to obtain a certificate in their intended state of certification.
+(Other states may refer to this as a program verification form, college verification form, etc.) The IR confirms that a candidate has met all requirements, including successful student teaching or internships, for the program of study that has been approved by the Arizona State Board of Education.
+It is the candidate's responsibility to determine the specific requirements needed (i.e., professional knowledge exams, content knowledge exams, fingerprint clearance, etc.) to obtain a certificate in their intended state of certification.
 An Arizona IR is valid for one year from the date it is signed.
-Arizona IRs can be issued only within 45 days of a candidate's last course end date; otherwise, the candidate will need to apply for a transcript analysis to determine if certification criteria have been met.
+Arizona IRs can be issued only within 45 days of a candidate's last course end date; otherwise, the candidate will need to apply by way of a transcript analysis to determine if certification criteria have been met.

-All Teacher Candidates seeking an Institutional Recommendation for a teaching license in their intended state of licensure are responsible for determining state specific deadlines and requirements, and must complete the programmatic and state licensure requirements.
-These requirements which include but are not limited to verification of current/valid fingerprint clearance, passing scores on basic skills, content and professional knowledge exams, and successful completion of student teaching in an approved setting.
+All Candidates seeking an Institutional Recommendation for a teaching license in their intended state of licensure are responsible for determining state specific deadlines and requirements, and must complete the programmatic and state licensure requirements needed for an institutional recommendation.
+These requirements which include but are not limited to verification of current/valid fingerprint clearance, passing scores on basic skills, content and professional knowledge exams, and successful completion of student teaching or internships in the approved setting(s).
+Candidates should refer to the Office of Field Experience through their Field Experience Counselor for additional support regarding the Institutional Recommendation process.